Pakistan gets lifeline from IMF with new $3bn bailout to avoid default - ExBulletin

 Pakistan gets lifeline from IMF with new $3bn bailout to avoid default

-ISLAMABAD – The International Monetary Fund has agreed to provide Pakistan $3 billion in badly needed relief to help bail out the impoverished country’s struggling economy.
+ISLAMABAD The International Monetary Fund has agreed to provide Pakistan with $3 billion in badly needed relief to help bail out the impoverished country’s struggling economy.

 The nine-month deal must be approved by the IMF’s executive board, which is expected to make a final decision in mid-July, senior IMF official Nathan Porter said in a statement late Thursday.

-Note: This story has been corrected to show that the amount of the expiring IMF package was $6 billion, not $6.5 billion.
-It’s also been corrected to say Sharifs’ tweet was Friday.